-In the terms for each academic year, the final dates for either adding or dropping a course are provided in the UBC calendar and are binding.
+In the terms for each academic year, the final dates for either adding or dropping a course are published in the UBC calendar.

 3.1.
 2 Program Course Credit Requirements

 The following Credit Requirement Table is program specific and valid for all graduate students, independent of starting date